Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Introduction

 \section{Introduction}

-A \textit{networked time series (NETS)} is a family of time series on a given graph, one for each node~\cite{cai2015fast}.
+A networked time series (NETS) is a family of time series on a given graph, where each node is associated with a time series~\cite{cai2015fast}.
 Depending on the application, the underlying graph may encode spatial proximity, statistical dependency, or other contextual or structural information about the time series.
-As a versatile modeling tool, NETS have found a wide range of applications from intelligent transportation, environment monitoring to mobile network management.
+As a versatile modeling tool, NETS has a wide range of applications from intelligent transportation, environment monitoring to smart grid management.